The Best 5K Races in Texas for families

 Ready for a fun obstacle race?
-Check out Tough Mudder Race this month at McMahon Ranch outside of Austin in Bastrop on May 5th and 6th.
+Check out Tough Mudder Race this month in College Station on May 4th and 5th!
 Do the 10 mile with 20 obstacles or 5 miles with 13 obstacles!
 Participants must be 14 years or older on race day!
 Click HERE for more information.

 Conquer the Gauntlet is another obstacle race that travels around, with different dates and locations.
 My son did the Kids Race in October at the Y O Ranch outside of Kerrville.
 It will be in DFW on June 1st.
 Click HERE for more information.

 The X-terra Jurassic Trail Run in Glen Rose is a night run on the trail along the river.
 Bring your sense of adventure and plan to spend a weekend searching for dinosaur tracks at Dinosaur Valley State Park!
 Click HERE for more information.

 August in Texas isn’t really a time for running, but there are some really neat night runs, especially trail runs like the Cap’n Karl 10Ks at Colorado Bend State Park and Reveille Ranch in Austin.
 Click HERE for more information.

 In El Paso, one of the best runs is the McKelligon Canyon Challenge 5K!
 Click HERE for more information!

 The Foam Glow is one of our favorites, and they benefit childhood cancer!
 Again, these races change locations each year, but in 2019 there will be a race in San Antonio on September 29th, as well as Austin in April and Houston in October.
 Click HERE for more information.

 Again, I love Zoo Runs, and the 34th Annual San Antonio Zoo Run Relay is on September 14th!
 It’s a 4-person relay race, with each runner completing 2 miles!
 Click HERE for more information.

 We love a fun zombie run, and there are plenty in October.
 I can’t recommend the one we did this year, because unlike zombies I don’t think it’s coming back.